kassiwinter/csc-466-finalproject/README.md

 If the increase in accuracy is less than some epsilon, stop.
 * Run KNN on the files in the testing set with the ideal value of K, compute the accuracy and evaluate.

-### Document Collection Class
+### DocumentCollection Class
 #### Constructor
-* Modify the constructor to loop through the 3 directories, add more noise words, strip quotations, etc.
+* Modify the constructor to loop through the 3 directories, remove noise words, strip quotations, etc.

-### Text Vector Class
+### TextVector Class
 #### Label Attribute
 * Add a label attribute that gets stored based on the name of the parent directory of the file. i.e. if the file is in the center directory, it's label should be center.